FORT offices in the Baltics care about your privacy and protection of your personal data.

 Our Website may contain links to other websites owned by third parties.
 FORT shall assume no liability for the reliability of such third-party websites.

 Feel free to contact us with regards to any questions, inquiries, requests or complaints with respect to the processing of your Personal Data.
 Our contact information can be found here https://fortlegal.com/contact/.

 CHANGES TO THE POLICY

-We may make changes to the Policy.
-If the Policy has been changed, its newest edition will be published on Website.
+We may make changes to this Policy.
+If the Policy is changed in any way, the most recent version of this Policy shall be posted on our Website.
 We encourage you to check whether any changes have been made to the Policy from time to time.